-Eyelid Plastic Surgery (Lower)
+Eyelid Aesthetic Surgery (Lower)

 Are your eyes still one of the most striking features on your face?
 Do they convey your actual emotions and inner vitality, or do they make you appear fatigued, sad, or older than you feel?
 Eyelid surgery, also known as blepharoplasty, may be performed on the upper eyelids, the lower eyelids, or both.
 This animation describes lower eyelid blepharoplasty, which reduces the appearance of puffiness and bags underneath the eyes.

-Eyelid Plastic Surgery Video
+Eyelid Aesthetic Surgery Video

 What Causes Eyelids to Change?